michaelmika/react-native-simple-native-geofencing/README.md

 ```

 # License
 This code is under [MIT license](https://opensource.org/licenses/MIT) and opened for contribution!
-Authors are Fabian Puch and Michael Raring.
+Initial authors are Fabian Puch and Michael Raring.

-Contribution by cru3lgenius.
+Contribution by Matthias Möller, cru3lgenius, Adam Pietrasiak, d-rangelov.
 Thanks! <3